 - Always have bottled drinking water handy

 - Bring enough cash.
 Most vendors do not accept credit cards, and it can be a long walk to the next ATM

 - Beware of pickpockets and watch your belongings

 - Plan to go in the morning, as it can get very hot and crowded in the afternoon

 - Free maps are available from one of the information kiosks

 Hop on the skytrain (BTS) to Mo Chit station, take exit no. 1 and follow the crowd until you see rows of canvas stalls selling clothes.
-Turn right while continuing to follow the crowd and you will see a small entrance that leads into the market (clothing section).
+Turn right while continuing to follow the crowd and you'll see a small entrance that leads into the market (clothing section).

 Another option is to take the subway (MRT) to Chatuchak Park station (exit no.1), then follow the crowd until you arrive at the small entrance that leads into the market (clothing section).
-For the plant and flower section, get off at Kampheng Phet MRT station (exit no. 1).
+For the plants and flowers section, get off at Kampheng Phet MRT station (exit no.1).

 - Opening Hours: Saturday–Sunday from 9am to 6pm, Friday from 6pm to midnight (the plants sections also open on Wednesdays and Thursdays from 7am to 6pm)

 - Location: Chatuchak Park, Kamphaeng Phet 2 Rd, Chatuchak, Bangkok 10900, Thailand